Edmonton-Public-Library/Metro/README.md

 Initially, the customer's category is compared to the juvenile categories specified in `environment.properties`.
 If the customer's category matches one on the list the account is rejected.

 Some systems, such as `Polaris`, don't expose customer categorization in information requests.
-For these systems, the Metro server must rely on birthdates to confirm the customer's age.
+For these systems, the Metro server **must** rely on birthdates to confirm the customer's age.
 Any date found in the birthdate field must be far enough in the past to pass the minimum age test.
-The author does not condone the use of false birthdates in customer accounts on `Polaris` or any other ILS system.
+The author does not condone the use of false birthdates in customer accounts but realizes that it may be necessary on `Polaris` or similar systems.

 **There are no configuration changes in this update.**